superhellth/ds-project-wc2022/README.md

 - Add basic statistics about our tweets(e. g. age of accounts that posted tweets, their locations...)

 ## February 2023
+- Add an entity-collocation graph.
+- Implement Word Embeddings for our corpus.
+We now have a Word2Vec model trained on the whole corpus.
 - Implement SVD and NMF for topic modeling.
+- Extend Sentiment Analysis.
+Analysis was applied to the whole corpus split into topics.
+- Major UI Improvements.